jrpotter/notebook/computability/context-free/deterministic.md

 %%ANKI
 Basic
-Given the following context, how many dotted rules are in $DK$'s states?
+Given the following context, how many dotted rules are in each of $DK$'s states?
 1. $G$ is a DCFG.
 2. $DK$ is $G$'s associated DFA with respect to the $DK$-test.
 Back: At least one.